Planning maternity leave with your boss

 Take as much leave as you can

-Depending on what sort of leave you’re able to get approved, it’s recommended that you do take as much leave as you possibly can.
-Your body will need time to recover and Baby will need all the love, attention, and care you can provide them.
-If once you’re on leave you decide that you want to return sooner, it’s highly likely that you’ll be able to, and you can cross that bridge when you come to it.
-Again, open lines of communication with your employer can be a huge help if your original leave plan needs to change in any way.
+Depending on what sort of leave you’re able to get approved, it’s recommended that you take as much leave as you possibly can.
+Your body will need time to recover, and your baby will need all the love, attention, and care you can provide them.
+If, once you’re on leave, you decide that you want to return sooner, it’s highly likely that you’ll be able to, and you can cross that bridge when you come to it.
+Again, open lines of communication with your employer can be a huge help if your original leave plan needs to change in any direction.

 Ask about staying engaged during leave, if you’re interested

 Some people stay engaged with work during maternity leave, while others have no contact at all until they return.
 Depending on where you work, what you do, and what kind of leave you take, you might feel better about returning after leave if you check back in on work a bit before you really return.
-However, for many jobs, this isn’t possible, and if you’re taking leave under the Family and Medical Leave Act, it may not even be legal.
+However, for many jobs, this isn’t possible, and if you’re taking leave under the FMLA or some paid leaves, it may not even be legal for you to casually check in.
 So if you’re thinking about keeping in contact with work or working part-time during leave, make sure you talk with HR about your options and any legal concerns before you go on leave.

 If you want a schedule change, now can be the best time to ask